chad-autry/stdin-eval-stdout/README.md

 ## Usage

-Here is an example of securely evaluating a script inside a child process which makes a request containing "Hello World!"
+Here is an example of securely evaluating a script inside a child process which makes a request back to the parent process containing the body "Hello World!"

 ```
 //spawn-cmd simply wraps child_process.spawn to work on windows